-The PNF was established as the Plumas Forest Reserve by the General Land Office (GLO) in 1905.
+PNF was established as the Plumas Forest Reserve by the General Land Office (GLO) in 1905.
 In 1906, the forest was transferred to the Forest Service, and in 1907, it became a national forest.
 In 1908, a portion of Diamond Mountain National Forest was added.
-PNF comprises 1,146,000 acres (1,791 square miles) of which 62,402 acres (92.5 square miles) are found in northern Sierra and northeastern Yuba counties.
+The PNF comprises 1,146,000 acres (1,791 square miles) of which 62,402 acres (92.5 square miles) are found in northern Sierra and northeastern Yuba counties.
+The PNF specific management area in the Project Area is the Challenge Management Area, managed by the Feather River Ranger District.